 You want to make your CV as easy to read and scan as possible.

 The recruiter shouldn’t have to look hard or dig for any answers, they should be easy to spot.

-This helps the recruiter find all of the relevant information within those precious 6 seconds.
+This helps the recruiter find all of the relevant information skim reading at speed.